hyperhq/docs.hyper.sh-hyper/Reference/CLI/create.md

       -w, --workdir=""              Working directory inside the container

-The `docker create` command creates a writeable container layer over the specified image and prepares it for running the specified command.
+The `hyper create` command creates a writeable container layer over the specified image and prepares it for running the specified command.
 The container ID is then printed to `STDOUT`.
-This is similar to `docker run -d` except the container is never started.
-You can then use the `docker start <container_id>` command to start the container at any point.
+This is similar to `hyper run -d` except the container is never started.
+You can then use the `hyper start <container_id>` command to start the container at any point.

 This is useful when you want to set up a container configuration ahead of time so that it is ready to start when you need it.
 The initial status of the new container is `created`.

-Please see the [run command](run.md) section and the [Docker run reference](../run.md) for more details.
+Please see the [run command](run.md) section for more details.

 ## Examples

-    $ docker create -t -i fedora bash 6d8af538ec541dd581ebc2a24153a28329acb5268abe5ef868c1f1a261221752
+    $ hyper create -t -i fedora bash 6d8af538ec541dd581ebc2a24153a28329acb5268abe5ef868c1f1a261221752
-    $ docker start -a -i 6d8af538ec5
+    $ hyper start -a -i 6d8af538ec5
     bash-4.2#

 As of v1.4.0 container volumes are initialized during the `docker create` phase